Founded in 1775, Lexington has a rich history with stories waiting to be discovered by those who are exhilarated by the past.

 120 Sycamore Road

-The former plantation of acclaimed Kentucky statesman, Henry Clay, the Ashland Estate is preserved on 17 acres of wooded grounds and surrounded by scenic residential streets.
-Tour the mansion, visit the English parterre garden, or take a “Trees of Ashland” tour during your visit.
+The Ashland Estate is the former plantation of acclaimed Kentucky statesman, Henry Clay, which has been preserved on 17 acres of wooded grounds.
+Tour the mansion or the surrounding scenic residential streets, visit the English parterre garden, or take a “Trees of Ashland” tour during your visit.
 Henryclay.org

 Shaker Village of Pleasant Hill